 - The Academy of Inquiry Based Learning (AIBL) supports mathematics instructors in applying inquiry-based learning within their own classrooms and building a practitioner community.

-- The Legacy of R. L. Moore conference gathers practitioners of inquiry-based learning in mathematics annually.
+- The IBL/Legacy of R. L. Moore conference gathers practitioners of inquiry-based learning in mathematics annually.

-- The SPIGOT project offers intensive summer workshops on IBL for college mathematics instructors.
+- The Academy of Inquiry Based Learning also offers intensive summer workshops on IBL for college mathematics instructors.

 - The Journal of Inquiry-Based Learning in Mathematics (JIBLM) publishes course notes that instructors can use to design an inquiry-based math course.